touho/grocery/README.md

 1. Connect to a WebSocket at address wss://foobar
 2. When the user pushes a button to talk send a start event.
 The server will respond with an utterance id
 3. Send audio chunks (max. size 1 megabyte) as binary frames
-4. Receive transcibe content from the server, tagged with the utterance id
+4. Receive transcribed content from the server, tagged with the utterance id
 5. Send end event when the user releases the button.
 Transcribes keeps coming until all of the audio has been processed.
 6. Repeat 3. when the user wants to talk again
 7. Close the connection when the user quits the application